Vasco Fernandes (footballer)

-Vasco Herculano Salgado Cunha Mango Fernandes (born 12 November 1986) is a Portuguese professional footballer who plays mainly as a centre-back.
+Vasco Herculano Salgado Cunha Mango Fernandes (born 12 November 1986) is a Portuguese former professional footballer who played mainly as a centre-back.

-He made over 150 Primeira Liga appearances for Leixões, Olhanense, Vitória de Setúbal and Casa Pia, as well as playing professionally in Spain, Greece, Romania and Turkey.
+He made 193 Primeira Liga appearances for Leixões, Olhanense, Vitória de Setúbal, Casa Pia and Chaves.
+Additionally, he represented clubs in Spain, Greece, Romania and Turkey.

 Club career

 Early career

 Born in Olhão, Algarve of Guinea-Bissauan descent, Fernandes started his professional career with hometown's S.C.
 Olhanense, making his debut in the Segunda Liga.
 Before that, he was loaned to FC Girondins de Bordeaux from France, but never appeared officially for the Ligue 1 club.

 After moving to Spain, joining UD Salamanca where he teamed up with compatriot Zé Tó, Fernandes returned to Portugal after being bought by Leixões SC.
 He played roughly half of the games during the season, as the Matosinhos team overachieved for a final sixth place in the Primeira Liga.
 His debut in the competition took place on 24 August 2008, when he featured the full 90 minutes in a 1–3 home loss against C.D.
 Nacional.